hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Open the package.json file in the add-in folder.
 1. In the "config" object, change the "dev_server_port" value to `53000`.
-1. Several of the scripts in the "scripts" object have a `manifest.json` parameter.
+1. THIS STEP WILL EVENTUALLY BE NECESSARY, BUT TO WORK AROUND A BUG, IT SHOULD BE SKIPPED.
+Several of the scripts in the "scripts" object have a `manifest.json` parameter.
 In each of these, change the parameter to `../build/AppPackage/manifest.local.json`.
 For example,

     ```
     "start:desktop": "office-addin-debugging start manifest.json desktop",